Samuel-Bachorik/llm-text-detection-impossibility/README.md

-# On the Fundamental Impossibility of Reliable Detection of LLM-Generated Text
+# On the Fundamental Mathematical Impossibility of Reliable Detection of LLM-Generated Text

 **Authors:** Samuel Bachorík &
 **Date:** November 2025